Custom Images

 Key Features

-• GPU-Ready Environment Supports CUDA 11.7 and cuDNN 8 for GPU acceleration.
+• GPU-Ready Environment Preconfigured with CUDA 11.7 and cuDNN 8 to ensure smooth GPU acceleration out of the box.

-• Preinstalled Python & JupyterLab Includes Python 3.10, pip, and JupyterLab for notebook-based development.
+• Preinstalled Python & JupyterLab Includes Python 3.10, pip, and JupyterLab for immediate notebook-based development.

-• Integrated SSH Enables remote terminal access for debugging or file management.
+• Integrated SSH Provides remote shell access for debugging, code editing, file transfers, and automation.

-• Auto-Start Script The /start.sh script automatically launches all necessary services on container startup.
+• Auto-Start Script A built-in /start.sh script automatically initializes required services (SSH, JupyterLab, etc.) at container startup.

 Environment Variables